mattparker/lamplighthelp/source/16-4-1_Personal_Settings_-_Logging_In_and_General_Settings.markdown

    ![Tabs on the Home Page](16.4.1b.png)

+   Operators who are not system administrators can also opt to force the "news" tab to always appear as the last tab.
+The news tab is used by {{Lamplight}} to let you know about system changes, training coming up, and other information about your system.
+When there is an unread news item, by default the tab will appear as the first tab on the home page.
+Once you've marked the item as "read", the tab will revert to being the last tab on the home page.

+If you choose to limit the news tab to being the last tab in the system, you may miss updates from {{Lamplight}}.
+We don't post news very frequently, and we don't recommend that you do this.
+However we know that the home page changing unexpectedly can be a problem for some people, and so we've given you the option to do this.

+System admins do not see this option because we need to be able to update you on changes to the system.

 #### Template to Use on Diary Items

    This can change what basic information you see on your homepage diary.
 By default you will see the beginning and end time of each record in the diary, and information taken directly from the ‘summary’ box in the work record.
 You can add in more information by choosing from the template strings under the box, for example {location}.